TeaCommerce/Tea-Commerce-Documentation/README.md

 If your changes affect multiple versions of Tea Commerce, you should update the files in each version the changes is required in.

+Contributors shouldn't need to create new versions of the documentation, but if you do, to create a new version you should duplicate the current version folder, changing it's name to the new version number, and then update the `docs/.vuepress/versions.json` file to update the current, next and previous version numbers accordingly.

 ## License

 This project is licensed under the terms of the [MIT license](LICENSE).